Leedk3/EE405_a_eurecar_f1_tenth_project/README.md

 Issue 2) [REST.cc:205] Error in REST request

-: You need to change ~/.ignition/fuel/config.yaml as following.
+: You need to change a line at ~/.ignition/fuel/config.yaml as following.

-from
+Modify the line

 url: https://api.ignitionfuel.org